 Exhibitors must have their articles on display positively no later than 5:30 pm Friday in order to be judged.
 Exhibits must not be removed before 5 pm Sunday and must be removed by 6 pm Sunday.

-Entry tags will not be mailed, they may be picked up on Wednesday, September 29th 6-8 pm only, at the fairground Secretary’s Office.
+Entry tags will not be mailed, they may be picked up on Wednesday 6-8 pm only, at the Fairground Secretary’s Office.
 This is for tags only, positively no dropping off of entries.
-Otherwise entry tags must be called for at the fairgrounds Secretary’s Office 6-8 pm Thursday, September 30th, or between 4-5:15 pm on Friday October 1st.
+Otherwise entry tags must be called for at the Fairgrounds Secretary’s Office Thursday 6-8 pm, or Friday 4-5:15 pm.

 All stock or articles competing for premiums must be entered by the secretary in their respective classes with name of exhibitors.
 Names must not be shown on exhibits until judging is completed.

-Exhibitors must forward a list of their exhibits to the Secretary before September 24th.
+Exhibitors must forward a list of their exhibits to the Secretary before September 21st.
 The Secretary may refuse any entry that is not in the best interest of the Fair.
-Oxen may be entered on Saturday, October 2nd.
-Draft horses on Sunday, October 3rd.
+Oxen may be entered Saturday morning and Draft horses Sunday morning.

 Any evidence of contagious or infectious diseases will result in animals being rejected for entrance.